JacH2025/ImageProcessing/README.md

 save images that are currently in the model to the desired location.
 ImageModel extends CommandImage which ensures that any implementation is able to apply ImageCommands to images in the model.
-The model contains some methods that return information on the current image, so that thecommands can access individual pixels, and know the height and width to iterate over.
+The model contains some methods that return information on the current image, so that the commands can access individual pixels, and know the height and width to iterate over.